Speedy-yjo/musicaa/README.md

 <h1> Running the application </h1>
+Make sure you are in the directory : KUProject
 Run the following command :
 <b> python manage.py runserver </b>
 Now that the server’s running, visit http://127.0.0.1:8000/ with your web browser.